The Best Alaska Cruise Ports and Choosing the Right Itinerary for You

 Learn more: Best things to do in Ketchikan

-Skagway – Best Shore Excursion
+Skagway – Best Hiking

 Skagway is a tiny town with a very busy cruise port!
 This is as far north as cruise ships go in the Inside Passage (some continue north from here across the Gulf of Alaska to Seward or Whittier while others turn south here to return to Seattle or Vancouver).
 Skagway was put on the map by the Klondike Gold Rush in 1898 and has a colorful history.
 In fact, the entire downtown is a national park!